-The backpack hiking carrier from Clevr Cross is lightweight as well as light on your pocket.
-Weighing just 5 pounds, it has a sturdy aluminum frame with a kickstand and folds flat when not in use, which is great for storage.
+This backpack hiking carrier from Clevr Cross is easy to use and easy on your bank account.
+It weighs just 5 pounds, has a sturdy aluminum frame with a kickstand, and folds flat when not in use.

-Measuring 30 by 10 by 16 inches, it’s suitable for children aged from 6 months old.
-While it won’t support the weight of some of its more expensive rivals, it will carry your little one until they reach 33 pounds, up to about 4 years old, which might be all you need.
+Measuring 30 inches by 10 inches by 16 inches, it’s suitable for babies as young as 6 months.
+While it won’t support the weight of some of its more expensive rivals, it will carry your little one until they reach 33 pounds.

-A retractable rain and sun canopy are included, so there’s no need to buy any expensive extras.
+This carrier comes with a retractable rain and sun canopy, so there’s no need to buy expensive extras.

 There are multiple storage options, including two water bottle pockets and a large back pocket.
-In other words, this backpack has everything you need without the hefty price tag.
+It has everything you need — without the hefty price tag.

 - Lightweight and durable at an affordable cost.

 - Plenty of storage, so you don’t need to bring too many other bags.

 - Baby sits high up, so they don’t miss any of the action.